 You're probably asking, why?
 Well, according to TikTokers like Serena Lakkiss, applying concealer in this particular way makes for the perfect eyeshadow base and provides a more lifted appearance.
 Her video has a huge 957.1k views to date.
-TikToker @glamwithsuzan also recently went viral for claiming the hack serves as a great under-eye concealer.
-Though Suzan jokes that she looks like cartoon character Arthur, she buffs out the product and the finished result is brightened under-eyes, free from dark circles or discolouration.
+TikToker @glamwithsuzan also recently went viral, claiming the hack serves as a great under-eye concealer.
+Though Suzan jokes that she looks like cartoon character Arthur, she buffs out the product and the finished result is brightened under-eyes, free from dark circles or discoloration.

-I chose Giorgio Armani's Luminous Silk Concealer, £35, for the precise doe-foot applicator and, taking a leaf out of every makeup artist's book, I opted for a shade that was one or two tones lighter than my foundation.
+I chose Giorgio Armani's Luminous Silk Concealer, for the precise doe-foot applicator.
+Taking a page out of every makeup artist's book, I opted for a shade that was one or two tones lighter than my foundation.
 Drawing the glasses was easy, though I ended up looking like a bad Harry Potter impersonator at Halloween.
 I felt a bit silly if I'm being entirely honest.
-I get why TikTokers are extending concealer up to the temples (it lifts and sculpts, kind of like reverse contouring where you use light shades over darker, bronzy tones) but I didn't really understand the point of applying product to the bridge of my nose.
-Still, I had to trust the process so I took Huda Beauty's The Basic B Sponge, £15, and got to blending.
+I get why TikTokers are extending concealer up to the temples — it lifts and sculpts, kind of like reverse contouring where you use light shades over darker, bronzy tones — but I didn't really understand the point of applying product to the bridge of my nose.
+Still, I had to trust the process so I took Huda Beauty's The Basic B Sponge, and got to blending.